 Compensation Policy and Review.
 The Compensation Committee shall periodically review the compensation of the Company's non-employee directors and the status of such compensation in relation to the compensation paid to non-employee directors of the Company's peers and other factors the Compensation Committee deems appropriate.
-The Compensation Committee will consult with the Governance Committee with respect to such review, and will discuss its review with the Board and make recommendations to the Board with respect to such compensation of the Compensation Committee, shall determine and approve the form and amount of non-employee director compensation.
+The Compensation Committee will consult with the Governance Committee with respect to such review, and will discuss its review with the Board and make recommendations to the Board with respect to such compensation and any changes thereto.
+The Board, following receipt of the recommendation of the Compensation Committee, shall determine and approve the form and amount of non-employee director compensation.
 Since the Board believes that alignment of director interests with those of stockholders is important, a portion of directors' compensation should be paid in equity awards or other forms of compensation that correlate with the market value of the Company.
 Directors who are Company employees shall not be separately compensated for their services as directors.